7 Best Lenses for Sony a7III in 2023 (Budget to Premium)

-I only tried it after owning several other prime lenses in similar focal lengths but was immediately surprised by what great value it was!
+I only tried it after owning several other prime lenses in similar focal lengths but was immediately surprised by what great value it offers.

-At 28mm it offers an excellent everyday focal length (not too wide or too telephoto) and it is very compact.
+At 28mm it offers an excellent everyday focal length (not too wide or too telephoto) and happens to be very compact.

 Despite being compact and affordable, the Sony 28mm f/2 offers excellent performance.
 The f/2 aperture allows you to shoot in low light and isolate close subjects from the backdrop.

-The sharpness of this lens is great and I never had any issues.
-On paper it is outperformed by some G-Master lenses outperform the Sony 28mm f/2, but I never had any complaints!
+The sharpness of this lens is great, and I never had any issues.
+On paper, some G-Master lenses outperform the Sony 28mm f/2, but I never had any complaints!

 If you’re coming from an inexpensive zoom Sony lens for A7III models, this particular optic will feel like a substantial upgrade in sharpness.

-Something I have come to love about the Sony mirrorless cameras is how fast the autofocus system works.
+Something I have come to love about the Sony alpha mirrorless cameras is how fast their autofocus system works.
 It’s great to have a lens that can keep up with this amazing performance.
 Well, the Autofocus on this lens is really fast and silent!

-I’m sure you can find an article that describes the detailed specs of how this lens performs but photographers that make great pictures rarely worry about these details.
+I’m sure you can find an article that describes the detailed specs of how the Sony 28mm f/2 performs, but photographers who make great pictures rarely worry about these details.

 To summarize, this lens has minimal issues and generally delivers excellent performance.
 It’s a definite contender for being one of the best lenses for the Sony a7III.